- Cooking Time: 35 minutes + cooling

 - 2. Combine salad dressing ingredients and put aside.

 - 3. Once cooled down, peel beets (you can also peel the potatoes but I don't), cut the beets, potatoes and carrot into small cubes.

 - 4. In a medium salad bowl, combine the onions, fresh beans and the steamed veggies.
 Add the dressing and mix well (the beets will colour everything magenta).
 Season with salt and pepper, to taste.
-Add the basil.
+Add the basil and green onions.
 Serve and enjoy.

-NotesFEATURING: Beets, potatoes, onion, beans (green or yellow) and basil.
+NotesFEATURING: Beets, potatoes, onion, green onions, beans (green or yellow) and basil.

 Here's a very palatable and beautiful magenta recipe I use to make all the time when beets where in season when I worked in Cuba.
 I believe it is a version I adapted from a Russian or Ukrainian potato recipe (that uses dill and pickles instead of basil, like the one referenced in the recipe).
 It's meant to be served at room temperature but I often eat it warm.
 Chopped green onions really go well in the recipe.
 You can make it with Mayonnaise or more Dijon if you don't have vinegar handy (or if you want to explore).

 WARNING: Beware when handling beets as they can stain!